Installation#

 Note

-If you already have Anaconda on your computer, then you can set the solver to libmamba
+If you already have Anaconda on your computer (and it is an older installation), then make sure to set the solver to libmamba

 in the base